jakebailey/talk-ts-congress-2023/slides.md

 <v-clicks at="0">

-- Code is organized into "namespaces".
+- Code is organized into "namespaces"
-- Declarations are exported using `export`.
+- Declarations are exported using `export`
-- Other namespaces can reference exported declarations _implicitly_.
+- Other namespaces can reference exported declarations _implicitly_

 </v-clicks>